Settlement · Glyphosate · NHL Cancer HOT

 These are tier averages.
 Individual awards may range from 80% to 120% of the average based on claim-specific scoring factors.
 That means the highest possible individual award under the standard program is approximately $198,000 (120% of the $165,000 top tier).
 Additional compensation may be available through the Extraordinary Circumstances Fund for claimants with severe medical outcomes.

 Keep in mind that individual Roundup lawsuits have resulted in jury awards far exceeding these class settlement amounts.
-An attorney can help you decide whether opting out and filing your own case makes sense.
+Class members who wanted to keep the right to pursue their own case had to opt out by the June 4, 2026 deadline.

 Your classification as an occupational or residential claimant determines your payout tier.
 The distinction matters because occupational claimants typically had more intense and prolonged exposure to Roundup and receive higher average awards.